appsmithorg/appsmith-docs/website/docs/packages/overview.md

 <!-- vale on -->

 Reusability is an integral part of application development, offering various advantages like speeding up the development process, centralizing business logic, and introducing standardization into applications.
 Appsmith enhances reusability by providing a feature set, which allows you to reuse widgets, queries, and JS logic across your applications.

 ## Packages

 A package is a collection of JS and query modules that can be distributed across instances.
-Inside packages, you can create multiple queries and JS modules, allowing you to bundle and organize your application logic efficiently.
 Its primary purpose is to streamline the organization, distribution, and sharing of application components across multiple instances.
 The modular nature of packages facilitates efficient code management, allowing developers to create, update, and distribute specific modules independently, contributing to enhanced code reusability and maintainability.

 <ZoomImage